AdamS98-A/4gewinnt_BojanAdam/README.md

 - **PC Mode**: Face off against an AI opponent.

 ## 🛠 How to Play
+1. For starting the game, run the file "four_connect.py".
-1. Choose your game mode.
+2. Choose your game mode.
+3. Choose your names.
-2. Take turns dropping your tokens into the columns.
+4. Take turns dropping your tokens into the columns.
-3. The first player to connect four tokens horizontally, vertically, or diagonally wins!
+5. The first player to connect four tokens horizontally, vertically, or diagonally wins!
-4. If the board fills up with no winner, it's a draw.
+6. If the board fills up with no winner, it's a draw.

 ## 🏆 Winning Conditions
 - Connect **four tokens in a row** in any direction.